Expertise

 Request a demo

-In today's increasingly competitive business environment, understanding what your customers think is crucial.
-This is where the Net Promoter Score (NPS) comes in, a simple but powerful indicator for measuring customer satisfaction and deducing customer loyalty.
+In an increasingly fierce competitive landscape for businesses, understanding customer sentiment is now crucial.
+This is where the Net Promoter Score (NPS) emerges, a simple yet powerful indicator for measuring satisfaction and inferring customer loyalty.

-This indicator can be used to assess the likelihood of a customer recommending or not recommending a product and/or brand to others.
-By asking them a single question, companies can obtain valuable information on their level of satisfaction, and thus track the evolution of their relationship with them.
+This indicator allows for assessing the likelihood of a customer recommending a product and/or brand to their network.
+By posing a single question, businesses can obtain valuable insights into customer satisfaction levels and monitor the evolution of their relationship with them.

-The NPS is the result of years of research.
-Although it's a simple calculation, this KPI was carefully thought through before it saw the light of day.
-In December 2003, Frederick F. Reichheld of the consulting firm Bain & Company introduced and defined the NPS index in his article The One Number You Need to Grow published in the Harvard Business Review.
+The NPS is the result of several years of research.
+Although it is a simple calculation, this KPI was thoroughly considered before its inception.
+It was in December 2003 that Frederick F. Reichheld of the consulting firm Bain & Company introduced and defined the NPS index in his article The One Number You Need to Grow published in the Harvard Business Review.

 The NPS is based on this essential question: